harshitthakur7168/Breath-Analyser/README.md

-Finally a circcuit which will make things more clear for you.
+Finally a circuit which will make things more clear for you.